RCI FINANCIAL SERVICES LIMITED: SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Our policies on slavery and human trafficking

-Committing Together for Sustainable Growth and Development.
+Committing Together for Sustainable Growth and Development

-i.
-Respect for fundamental social rights;
+1. Respect for fundamental social rights

-ii.
-Social responsibility to employees; and
+2. Social responsibility to employees

-iii.
-Supplier and sub-contractor relationships
+3. Supplier and sub-contractor relationships

-We will always work to the highest professional standards and shall continue our efforts in eliminating acts of modern slavery within our business and supply chain.
+As a business, RCIFS has a zero-tolerance approach to any form of slavery and human trafficking.
+We will always work to the highest professional standards and shall continue to develop and improve our efforts in eliminating acts of modern slavery within our business and supply chain.

 If you have a question about your finance agreement or need to get in touch, please visit our FAQs section